Dark store: Growth in popularity

-The first UK supermarket to trial the concept of a specific store for online goods was Sainsbury's, which operated a distribution centre at Park Royal in London during the early 2000s, but the retailer closed the outlet because of a low order quantity.
-It was over a decade afterwards, in October 2013 that they announced plans for another, at Bromley-by-Bow, in East London.
+The first UK supermarket to trial the concept of a specific store for online goods was Sainsbury's, which operated a distribution center at Park Royal in London during the early 2000s, but the retailer closed the outlet because of a low order quantity.
+It was over a decade afterwards, in October 2013, that they announced plans for another, at Bromley-by-Bow, in East London.

-The term 'dark store' first appeared in the UK in 2009 when Tesco opened their first such supermarkets in Croydon, Surrey, and Aylesford, Kent.
+The term 'dark store' originally appeared in the UK in 2009 when Tesco opened their first such supermarkets in Croydon, Surrey, and Aylesford, Kent.
 At the time, Tesco were receiving around 475,000 orders per week which were being fulfilled from its existing retail supermarkets.
 Supermarkets began opening dark stores to assist with distribution in geographical areas where there was a high demand for online delivery.
 Retail companies with dark stores usually operate fleets of light trucks to deliver orders made online, particularly to inner urban areas, avoiding disruptions to offline store operations.

 The dark store format was seen by Tesco as a more efficient way of dealing with the expansion in online sales.
 The retailer planned to open one dark store per year "for the foreseeable future".
-By 2013, Tesco had opened six dotcom centres in and around London, and was responsible for 47.5% of online deliveries made in the UK.
-The latest of these was a store that opened in Erith in October 2013, and which the industry publication Retail Gazette described as a "fourth generation dotcom store" because of the greater emphasis on a mechanised system that brought items to pickers rather than requiring them to collect individual products manually, while chilled goods are conveyed directly from refrigerator to delivery van.
+By 2013, Tesco had opened six dotcom centers in and around London, and was responsible for 47.5% of online deliveries made in the UK.
+The latest of these was a store that opened in Erith in October 2013.
+The industry publication Retail Gazette described the store as a "fourth generation dotcom store" because of the greater emphasis on a mechanised system that brought items to pickers rather than requiring them to collect individual products manually, while chilled goods are conveyed directly from refrigerator to delivery van.
 The Erith store holds a range of 30,000 products, and has a capacity to process 4,000 online orders a day.